PriyaVerma06/Logistic-Regression/README.md

 ## Quick Start

-1. Fork this folder as its own repo (ML-Arena-2).
+1. Fork this folder as its own repo (Logistic-Regression).
 2. Clone your fork and create a branch.
 3. Pick one issue.
 4. Work in only one notebook based on track: